peter-frentrup/NppMenuSearch/Readme.md

 * There is a menu item to repeat the most recently used command.
 You should assign a keyboard shortcut to this if you need it often.
 This would effectively save you two keystrokes.
 * The search results window has a popup menu for changing shortcuts.
+* You can lock the search widget size via the `⁞` button on the right.